micmejia/bible-dump/AMPC/Acts/Acts 5.md

-But the high priest rose up and all who were his supporters, that is, the party of the Sadducees, and being filled with [^a]jealousy _and_ indignation _and_ rage,
+But the high priest rose up and all who were his supporters, that is, the party of the Sadducees, and being filled with jealousy _and_ indignation _and_ rage,